cornellev/daq-testing/README.md

 _Jason Klein, Micah Fisher_

-The competition DAQ didn't work very consistently, so this is some new DAQ code that will be used for Urban Concept testing.
+The competition DAQ didn't work very consistently, so this is some new DAQ code that will be used for Urban Concept testing on 9/31.
 It connects to the iPhone hotspot and communicates data through a WebSocket connection.
+The WebSocket server is running as a NodeJS application on this laptop (the code for that is in `/server`).

 ## Progress

 - [x] Upload blink sketch to ESP32
 - [x] Connect to iPhone hotspot
 - [x] Make HTTP request to https://example.com/
-- [ ] Integrate with Micah's RPM sensor code
+- [x] Integrate with Micah's RPM sensor code
-- [ ] Batch RPM sensor data to send at ~5 Hz
 - [x] Connect to a locally-hosted server over IP
-- [ ] Connect to WebSocket server running on iPhone
+- [x] Connect to WebSocket server ~~running on iPhone~~

 ## Setup